priyamturing/agent_harness/SDK_ARCHITECTURE.md

 - **Test Harness**: Systematic benchmarking across models and scenarios
 - **LangSmith Integration**: Built-in tracing support for debugging

+> **Packaging note:** The SDK codebase is now composed of two installable libraries:
+> `mcp-benchmark-agents` (agent runtime, MCP clients, verifiers) and
+> `mcp-benchmark-harness` (scenario loader + orchestrator).
+The published
+> `mcp-benchmark-sdk` meta-package simply depends on both when you want the entire stack.

 ---

 ## Core Components